PoC-dev/as400-sfltemplates/readme.md

 Somewhat oversimplified, the DB2 Engine on oder OS/400 releases is using more or less the primitives explained above to access data: Some kind of SQL to classical API translator.
 While this isn't exactly correct, it's true enough to help understanding what's approximately going on under the hood.

 It is also important to really get the hang of that we're talking about a *file* pointer.
 This means, that the position of the Physical File's pointer is completely independent of any accompanying Logical File's pointer.
-Multiple record formats of a logical file share a common file pointer, because it's a file pointer and not a record format pointer.
+In contrast, multiple record formats of a logical file share a common file pointer, because it's a file pointer and not a record format pointer.
 This fact is exploited to ease handling of the Load-Paged subfile, see below.

 ###### The physical file
 Physical Files may contain only one Record Format.
 Here it is called *sfltbl*.